PranshuSachan003/Calculator/division.md

   Then (I see the "in divided number after decimal digit is repeating" as the result)

-  Scenario: (Multiple times "/" is pressed)
+  Scenario: (Typing operator more than once )

   Given (The calculator turns on)